writing-habits

 2. Don’t Procrastinate

 Procrastination takes a big toll on our productivity and mental health.
 It’s important to recognize the reasons you are putting off your writing and take steps to stop the behavior.
-For example, putting off work because you need to clean the house or wait until you are in the right mood is common, but these excuses can get in the way of your goals.
+For instance, investing in energy since you want to clean the house or hold on until you are in the right state of mind is normal, yet these reasons can impede your objectives.

-Avoiding a task because you are afraid of failing or don’t want to upset others is not a productive reason.
-Instead, focus on the long-term benefits of completing the assignment.
+Keeping away from an undertaking since you fear falling flat or don’t have any desire to disturb others is not a useful explanation.
+All things being equal, center around the drawn-out advantages of finishing the task.
 This could include a more positive performance review, end-of-year bonus, etc. You can also use rewards to help fight procrastination.
-If you know your triggers, try to incorporate them into your writing routine – for example, make a 10 minute YouTube video watching session the reward after you finish your writing.
+If you know your triggers, try to incorporate them into your writing routine – for example, make a 10-minute YouTube video-watching session the reward after you finish your writing.

 3. Read a Variety of Books

 Professional writers have a deep love of reading.
-They read to learn about the latest trends and developments in their industry, as well as to improve their writing skills.
+They read to find out about the most recent patterns and advancements in their industry, as well as to further develop their composing abilities.
 They never stop learning.

 Dan Brown, author of the Robert Langdon series, is one famous writer with a unique reading habit.
 He wears a pair of gravity boots while working on his books!
 This helps him to clear his head and concentrate.
-He is also a big believer in having a consistent routine when it comes to writing.
+He is likewise a major devotee of having a predictable routine about composing.

 4. Write in a Journal

-Writing in a journal can help you explore and process your thoughts, emotions, and experiences.
-In addition, it can serve as a record of your growth and progress over time.
+Writing in a diary can help you investigate and handle your considerations, feelings, and encounters.
+Besides, it can go about as a record of your turn of events and progress over an extended time.

 Successful writers have a daily writing routine.
 They may have a specific writing nook or prefer to write in the morning, but they all set aside a dedicated time each day to focus on their writing.